Hida-Mat\'ern Kernel: Appendix

-The class of Hida-Mat\'ern kernels form a basis that can approximate any $\mathcal{L}_2$ integrable kernel. \hidaMaternsUniversal* \begin{proof} From Wiener's Tauberian theorem, we have that if $S \in \mathcal{L}^2(\reals)$ is square integrable then the span of the translations $S(\omega + b)$ is dense in $\mathcal{L}^2(\reals)$ if and only if the real zeros of the Fourier transform of $S$ form a set of Lebesgue measure 0~\cite{rudin_functional_analysis_91}.
+\begin{theorem*}[Mixture of stationary \HM kernels are dense.]
+For any fixed $p$, \HM kernels are dense in the space of square integrable functions, hence they are dense with respect to $\mathcal{L}_2$ convergence. \end{theorem*} \begin{proof} From Wiener's Tauberian theorem, we have that if $S \in \mathcal{L}^2(\reals)$ is square integrable then the span of the translations $S(\omega + b)$ is dense in $\mathcal{L}^2(\reals)$ if and only if the real zeros of the Fourier transform of $S$ form a set of Lebesgue measure 0~\citep*{rudin_functional_analysis_91}.

 Take a Hida-Mat\'ern kernel, fix $a$ and $p$, then let $k_{\mathcal{H}}(\tau) = \sum_{i=1}^L c_i \, k_{H, p}(\tau ; \, a, b_i)$ and denote the PSD, or the Fourier transform of $k_{\mathcal{H}}(\tau)$ as $S_{\mathcal{H}}(\omega) = \sum_{i=1}^L c_i \, S_{H,p}(\omega; \, a, b)$.
 We can write, $k_{H,p}(\tau; a, b_i) = \exp(-jb_i\tau)k_{H, p}(\tau; \, a, 0) + \exp(jb_i\tau)k_{H, p}(\tau; \, a, 0) (\tau)$.
 By the frequency shifting property of the Fourier transform we have that $S_{H, p}(\omega; \, a, b) = S_{H, p}(\omega - b; \, a, 0) + S_{H, p}(\omega + b; \, a, 0)$.